 - 1. In August 2011, the Company obtained the necessary rights for all water usage that is required to operate a mine. - 2.
 In November 2011, the Company awarded Scotia International of Nevada, Inc. a contract to manage the basic and detailed engineering, procurement and construction processes required during to develop a mine.
-During the twelve months ended December 31, 2012,
+In October 2012, the scope of this contract was enhanced to include engineering design of a borrow pit at Gibellini and electrolyte production.
+During the three months ended March 31, 2013, the Company recorded expenses of \$326,053 for basic engineering work and borrow pit design and \$215,187 for design work on electrolyte production that conducted under the scope of this agreement and scope amendments.
+As at March 31, 2013, the Company had a deposit for future work totaling \$568,895.

-- the Company recorded an expense of \$1,017,551 for basic engineering work conducted under the scope of this agreement, and as at December 31, 2012, the Company had advanced installments and deposits totaling \$1,776,212 towards future work. - 3.
-In April 2012, Mr. Ron Espell was appointed Vice President, Environmental.
+- 3. In April 2012, Mr. Ron Espell was appointed Vice President, Environmental.
 Mr. Espell will lead the initial environmental permitting of Gibellini, as well as ongoing environmental management. - 4.
 In December 2012, the Company submitted its Plan of Operation to Bureau of Land Management ("BLM") and Nevada Division of Environmental Protection ("NDEP") to obtain all required operating permits and approvals.
 The Plan of Operations which details the plan for Gibellini from mine design, to processing facilities, to reclamation plan, was deemed complete by the BLM and the Notice of Intent to Prepare an Environmental Impact Statement was published in the Federal Register on April 22, 2013.
 Importantly, the Plan of Operations incorporates numerous product outputs for high purity vanadium products for the titanium alloying industry as well as electrolyte for the vanadium flow battery market.
 Preparation of the Nevada state permit applications is on-going and is expected to be submitted to the NDEP in the third quarter 2013. - 5.
-During the twelve months ended December 31, 2012, the Company spent \$386,224 for on-going mineral claim leases and incurred \$3,379,555 in exploration and evaluation expenses.
+During the three months ended March 31, 2013, the Company spent \$137,424 for ongoing mineral claim leases and incurred \$920,809 in exploration and evaluation expenses.

 The Company has made progress towards proving the purity of its own reserves as well as developing purification processes.
-In September 2012, the Company announced that it has filed a patent application entitled, "Vanadium Oxide Purification Process" with the US Patent and Trademark Office.
-This invention will allow the refinement of vanadium oxide for use as an electrolyte for mass storage batteries as well as other higher margin product lines such as aluminum and titanium vanadium master alloys.
+Initial lab results have shown that vanadium produced from Gibellini is well-suited for use as an electrolyte for mass storage batteries as well as other higher margin product lines such as aluminum and titanium vanadium master alloys.